-We recommend the book Train Your Puppy Positively by Victoria Stillwell.
+For new puppy owners, we recommend the book Train Your Puppy Positively by Victoria Stillwell.

 Puppy Culture (PC) provides structure for early puppy development (first 12 weeks).
 Be sure to visit the “Learn” page on the Puppy Culture website.
 Visit your puppy and observe Puppy Culture at work.
 We are happy to provide detailed records of our PC activities with your puppy.

 We are available for all of your questions for the life of your Forest Lakes puppy!
 Don’t hesitate to reach out to us.

 If you take one of our puppies home, he or she will come with a detailed record sheet, several days worth of food and treats, a collar and leash, a blanket, a toy, travel items, and a puppy handbook.

 Standard Poodles live long, happy, healthy lives thanks to the efforts of dedicated, responsible breeders who routinely test all breeding stock.
 As with all breeds, however, some health issues can occur including hip dysplasia and several eye disorders.